 (Note: Most organizations will award credits for our class if you send them the information the organization requires to meet their credentials for continuing education credits.)

-(Note: the “4-Hour Ethics Course” meets the Legislature’s mandate that Elected Officials must have two hours of Ethics Law, one hour of Sunshine Law and one hour of Public Records training annually.
+The “4-Hour Ethics Course” meets the Legislature’s mandate that Elected Officials must have two hours of Ethics Law, one hour of Sunshine Law and one hour of Public Records training annually.
 As with all of our online training, this course is available to you 24/7 and you may pause and resume at your convenience.

 This 4-hour course meets the following requirements and provides a certificate of completion:

 - 1 Hour Open Meetings

 - 2 Hours Florida Ethics (Voting and Gift Laws)